 Rather, they cold-brew the coffee to make a sweeter, more concentrated, and less acidic brew for perfect iced coffees.
 I also learned that cold-brewed coffee is called toddy.

 I was intrigued by this brewing method so I decided to try it for myself and see how well it stacks up to hot-brewed coffee.

-- Grind your coffee beans course, OR use any ground coffee you have on hand
+Grind whole coffee beans, OR use any previously ground coffee you have on hand

-- Stir up the grounds so they are all wet
+Stir up the grounds so they are all wet and mixed fairly well.